WylieYYYY/shellfront/README.md

 - width                   : 80
 - height                  : 24
 - title                   : ""
+- icon filepath           : "" (Uses window manager's default icon)
-- cmd for target command  : "echo 'Hello World!'; read" (In terminal) or "" (In C library) [This is not used by 'catch' function]
+- cmd for target command  : "echo 'Hello World!'; read" (In terminal) (This is not used in C library)
 - interactive for input   : false or 0
-- ispopup                 : false or 0
+- popup instead of window : false or 0
 - once for single instance: false or 0

 Invoke behaviours switch